NDI® (Network Device Interface) technology allows you to broadcast the audio and video streams from a Teams meeting to your local network.

-Next, go to your user profile picture in the upper-right of Teams and choose Settings.
+Next, select Settings and more next to your profile picture at the top of Teams and choose Settings.
 Then select Permissions and turn on the toggle next to Network Device Interface (NDI).

 After enabling NDI® technology in Teams, you can go to your meeting controls and select More actions and choose Broadcast over NDI.

 Note: All meeting attendees who have subscribed to that NDI stream will be notified that broadcasting capabilities are turned on.

 Once NDI® technology is turned on, the following streams will be available: